Forklift Truck Training Courses

 Level: all levels.
 Refresher and conversion courses available too.

-With over 35 years in the road transport industry, Uckfield Logistics Training Services can offer training with real hands on experience that is so important when operating any forklift truck.
-Our customer’s goods are at risk if you leave operator training to chance – every year there are thousands of reportable accidents involving forklift trucks.
-Many are due to operator error and complacency.
-Reduce to the risk and train your operators with an experienced and accredited Instructor.
+With over 35 years in the road transport industry, Uckfield Logistics Training Services can offer training with real hands-on experience which is so important when operating any forklift truck.
+Your customer’s goods are at risk if you leave operator training to chance, furthermore it is a legal requirement that lift truck operators are trained and have passed a test of both associated knowledge and practical ability.